muhammadzaid270/chatbot/README.md

 ## Versions

 ### 1. **Web-based App (Streamlit)**
-- A web version of the chatbot is available for non-technical users.
-Simply click [here](https://chatbot-model.streamlit.app/) to interact with the chatbot in your browser.
+- A web version of the chatbot will be available soon to interact with the chatbot in your browser.

 ### 2. **Local Desktop App (Tkinter)**
 - This version allows users to run the chatbot locally with a GUI interface using Tkinter.
 It’s suitable for users who prefer running the model on their own machines.